Probing the warm dark matter mass with [C II] intensity mapping: Introduction

-To explore the potential of this approach, we adopt a representative observational setup based on the Deep Spectroscopic Survey (DSS), to be carried out with the 6-meter Fred Young Submillimeter Telescope (FYST) \citep{CCATprime_collab}.
-We adopt this ground-based survey, already scheduled for deployment, as it offers a practical near-term route to carrying out LIM observations.
-Thanks to its high and dry location, which enables efficient sub-mm measurements, combined with a wide field of view and fast mapping speed, this setup provides both the sensitivity and the survey volume required for a robust PS measurement.
-In addition, the DSS is planned to target two fields that overlap with the Extended Cosmic Evolution Survey (E-COSMOS, \citealp{Aihara_ecosmos_18}; see also \citealp{Scoville_cosmos_07}), the Extended Chandra Deep Field South \citep[E-CDFS,][]{Lehmer+05}, and the Hubble Ultra Deep Field \citep[H-UDF,][]{Beckwith+06} survey areas, providing an almost unique opportunity to obtain a comprehensive multi-wavelength characterisation of the same underlying galaxy population.
+To explore the potential of this approach, we adopted a representative observational setup based on the Deep Spectroscopic Survey (DSS), to be carried out with the 6 m Fred Young Submillimeter Telescope (FYST) \citep{CCATprime_collab}.
+We selected this ground-based survey, already scheduled for deployment, as it offers a practical near-term route to carrying out LIM observations.
+Thanks to its high and dry location, which enables efficient sub-millimetre measurements, combined with a wide field of view and fast mapping speed, this setup provides both the sensitivity and the survey volume required for a robust PS measurement.
+In addition, the DSS is planned to target two fields that overlap with the Extended Cosmic Evolution Survey (E-COSMOS; \citealp{Aihara_ecosmos_18}; see also \citealp{Scoville_cosmos_07}), the Extended Chandra Deep Field South \citep[E-CDFS;][]{Lehmer+05}, and the Hubble Ultra Deep Field \citep[H-UDF;][]{Beckwith+06} survey areas, providing an almost unique opportunity to obtain a comprehensive multi-wavelength characterisation of the same underlying galaxy population.
 We assess how survey design choices---such as sky coverage, instrumental sensitivity, and spectral resolution---affect the constraining power of the \cii LIM signal.
 Focusing on a redshift window centred at $z \simeq 3.6$, we evaluate the extent to which the \cii PS can reveal the small-scale suppression that characterises WDM models, offering a novel and complementary path to probing the nature of DM beyond the CDM paradigm.

-To enable the comparison with other results from the literature, we also express our results in terms of fuzzy DM \citep[FDM,][]{Irsic+17_fdm,Lazare+24}, an alternative model in which DM consists of ultralight bosons that inhibit structure formation on small scales due to quantum effects.
+To enable comparison with other results from the literature, we also express our results in terms of fuzzy DM \citep[FDM; e.g.][]{Irsic+17_fdm,Lazare+24}, an alternative model in which DM consists of ultra-light bosons that inhibit structure formation on small scales due to quantum effects.
 This conversion is possible because both WDM and FDM produce a characteristic cutoff in the linear matter PS, albeit for different physical reasons.
-By matching the the half-mode wavenumbers (i.e., the scale at which this suppression occurs), we can translate a constraint on the WDM particle mass into an effective constraint on the FDM boson mass.
-We note, however, that this correspondence is approximate and model-dependent.
+By matching the half-mode wavenumbers (i.e. the scale at which this suppression occurs), we can translate a constraint on the WDM particle mass into an effective constraint on the FDM boson mass.
+We note, however, that this correspondence is approximate and model dependent.